 Hack100 has not been written with a particular genre of game in mind.
-It is intended to be a generic system.
+The system is intended to be generic.

-There is sufficient flexibility in its approach to aspects such as character creation, skills, powers, equipment and monsters that it should be possible to run most traditional genres without too much trouble, including fantasy, sci-fi and cosmic horror.
+There is sufficient flexibility in its approach to aspects such as character creation, skills, powers, equipment and creatures that it should be possible to run most traditional genres including fantasy, sci-fi and cosmic horror.